Executive Summary to the Fiscal Year 2019 Financial Report of U.S. Government

 |Period of Delay||Change in Average Primary Surplus|

-- Table 2 shows that, if action is delayed by 10 years, the estimated magnitude of primary surplus increases necessary to close the 75-year fiscal gap increases by nearly 20 percent from 4.1 percent of GDP on average over 75 years to 4.9 percent on average over 65 years); if action is delayed by 20 years, the magnitude of reforms necessary increases by about 46 percent.
+- Table 2 shows that, if action is delayed by 10 years, the estimated magnitude of primary surplus increases necessary to close the 75-year fiscal gap increases by 18 percent from 3.8 percent of GDP on average over 75 years to 4.5 percent on average over 65 years; if action is delayed by 20 years, the magnitude of reforms necessary increases by an additional 24 percent.

 - Future generations are harmed by a policy delay because the higher the primary surpluses are during their lifetimes, the greater is the difference between the taxes they pay and the programmatic spending from which they benefit.